UzixLS/zx-sizif-512/README.md

 Sizif contains 512K RAM.
 There are two cases how to access it:
 1. DivMMC enabled (SD card insert) - 128K available via 7FFDh port, 128K via DFFDh (Profi standart, most compatible with old 128K software) and 128K reserved for DivMMC.
 2. No SD card present - 128K available via 7FFDh and 384K via DFFDh.
 Please note: ULAplus and Magic button shares one page of memory with DFFD port.
 If you run 512K-software, it's good idea not to use ULAplus and Magic.
+Note that DFFDh port available only in Pentagon mode.

 ### SD card
 Sizif have preinstalled esxDOS firmware, which provides ability to load TAP, TRD, SCL, Z80 files and save snapshots.
 To use this you should format SD cart to FAT32 or FAT16 and unpack latest esxDOS release ([link](http://www.esxdos.org/index.html)) to card.
 Also it's recommended to install Long Filename Browser ([link](https://spectrumcomputing.co.uk/forums/viewtopic.php?t=2553)) to card.